Plans tabled for mixed-use project at former Hempt Farms in Mechanicsburg

 Neighbors in that area, however, are still concerned about potential traffic issues, high school pedestrian safety and the loss of old farmland.

-“There’s a lot of history here, and I think preserving that history and buildings, landmarks, landscapes, is really important for future generations,” said historic preservation advocate, Christine Musser.
+“There’s a lot of history here, and I think preserving that history and buildings, landmarks, landscapes, is really important for future generations,” said Christine Musser, a historic preservation advocate.

 “One of the things that attracted us to Silver Spring Township was the rural nature of the township and we’re losing that,” said Don Franklin, a 25-year resident of the township.